pluginpal/strapi-plugin-config-sync/README.md

 - Import the config.

 ### Production deployment
-When deploying to production you'd use the same deployment workflow as described above.
-But before you do, you have to take some extra precautions to ensure no data will be lost:

-- Run `yarn cs diff` to verify there are no config changes that could be overwritten.
-- If there have been changes made;
-	- Export these before you pull the new config.
-	- Commit and push the exported files to git.
-	- If needed; merge into the branch you were about to pull.
-- Continue with the regular deployment workflow.

-Try to avoid making config changes directly on production.
-You wouldn't want to change something like API permissions (roles) on production without it being in your version control.
+The production deployment will be the same as a regular deployment.
+You just have to be careful before running the import.
+Ideally making sure the are no open changes before you pull the new code to the environment.

 ## 🚀 Config types

-This plugin allows you sync data from any type through the CLI & GUI.
 By default the plugin will track 4 (official) types.

-Custom types can be registered by setting some plugin config.
+To track your own custom types you can register them by setting some plugin config.

 ### Default types